free-pdk/easy-pdk-programmer-software/Examples/README.md

 Easy PDK programmer can capture serial data and shows it as output in easypdkprog (baud rate is autodetected, first character sent must be 0x55 for autobaud).

+Serialecho is a simple example which shows how to receive (PA0) and send (PA7) at the same time.
+The baud rate is lowered to 57600 since higher baud rates consume more time in interrupt.

 **INSERT IC**